Skip to content

-Companies and Developers Using Kubernetes
+Companies Using Kubernetes in Production (2026)

 Kubernetes is the default container orchestrator for cloud-native workloads, used in production at Google, Spotify, Airbnb, Shopify, and most of the Fortune 500.
 Find the engineers running it.